 The OHSU Hillsboro Family Medicine Residency Program uses a modified “2 + 2” schedule that allows residents to complete most rotations in two-week segments, alternating between outpatient and inpatient experiences.
 Residents will be assigned to one of two residency continuity clinic sites in South Hillsboro or Orenco.

 The Family Medicine Inpatient Service (FMIS) is the adult medicine rotation and features a resident team of interns, an upper-level resident and visiting medical students who round on the service with one of our family medicine faculty members.

 Residents care for patients from their continuity clinics and learn to consult various specialists in our hospital.
 Because Hillsboro Medical Center is a community hospital setting, residents learn to transfer higher acuity patients who need an advanced level of care to our tertiary care partner, OHSU.

 Residents take overnight call in-house as night float with an in-house family physician.
 All residents must be BLS and ACLS certified.
 Cross-cover resident coverage allows residents on inpatient services to go to afternoon clinic, at least once a week.
 A Night float system provides overnight call coverage.

 Critical Care MedicineResidents experience critical care medicine with an intensivist and work alongside internal medicine residents at Hillsboro Medical Center.
 The ICU is closed, allowing for focused learning while on this rotation.

-Residents follow prenatal patients in both FMP sites and precepted by family physician faculty who provide prenatal care, several of whom also perform c-sections.
+Residents follow prenatal patients in both FMP sites and are precepted by family physician faculty who provide prenatal care, several of whom also perform c-sections.
 Babies are delivered at Hillsboro Medical Center in the Family Birth Unit.
-Residents participate in pre- and post-natal care.
+Residents also participate in pre- and post-natal care with our midwifery colleagues.

-Residents also have the opportunity to learn ultrasound skills and about complications in high risk pregnancies at the Maternal Fetal Medicine clinic on the Hillsboro Medical Center campus.
+Residents have the opportunity to learn ultrasound skills and about complications in high-risk pregnancies at the Maternal Fetal Medicine clinic on the Hillsboro Medical Center campus.
 All residents must complete the Advanced Life Support in Obstetrics (ALSO) course.

 During the four-week Gynecology rotations, residents treat women of all ages and learn various outpatient procedures including: